gccody/Social-media-Moments-Game/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE](https://github.com/gccody/Social-media-Moments-Game/blob/main/LICENSE) for more information.